rossnichols/LibSerialize/README.md

     table encountered during serialization.
 The function must return true for the pair to be serialized.
 It may be called multiple times on a table for the same key/value pair.
 See notes on reeentrancy and table modification.
+* `async`: `boolean` (default false)
+  * `true`: the API returns a coroutine that performs the serialization
+  * `false`: the API performs the serialization directly
+* `yieldCheck`: `function(t) => boolean` (default impl yields after 4096 items)
+  * Only applicable when serializing asynchronously.
+If specified, the function will be called every time an item is about to be serialized.
+If the function returns true, the coroutine will yield.
+The function is passed a "scratch" table into which it can persist state.

+The following deserialization options are supported
+* `async`: `boolean` (default false)
+  * `true`: the API returns a coroutine that performs the deserialization
+  * `false`: the API performs the deserialization directly
+* `yieldCheck`: `function(t) => boolean` (default impl yields after 4096 items)
+  * Only applicable when deserializing asynchronously.
+If specified, the function will be called every time an item is about to be deserialized.
+If the function returns true, the coroutine will yield.
+The function is passed a "scratch" table into which it can persist state.

 If an option is unspecified in the table, then its default will be used.
 This means that if an option `foo` defaults to true, then: